jhallen/FPGA-notes/README.md

 Radiant (at least up through 3.1) has no notion of any timing requirements between the hard macro signals and the FPGA core.
 The signals will not be constrained, and you *will* have hold-time problems.
-The tool will not included these signals in the unconstrained path report.
+The tool will not include these signals in the unconstrained path report.

 So here's what I did: I added a stage of hand-placed flip-flops between my FPGA code and the hard-macro.
 I located these right on the edge of the chip